Customising the Firestore Quickstart

 index.html

-Firebase Local Emulator Suite
+Connecting to the Firebase Local Emulator Suite

-Initialise the emulator for your project
+Initialise the emulators for your project

 % firebase init emulators